holoviz-dev/pyctdev/background.md

 fast trouble free installation).

-Developers may also want to create and manage environments (conda) or virtual environments (python). pyct can create environments.
-Why have pyct able to create environments?
+Developers may also want to create and manage environments (conda) or virtual environments (python). pyctdev can create environments.
+Why have pyctdev able to create environments?
 1. Because it's useful to have one command you can run that will create *or* switch to environment if it already exists.
 E.g. imagine CI with miniconda/environment caching.
 One doit command to create or switch to environment is easier than having to figure out every time if the environment exists and creating it otherwise.
 (Add something to conda instead?)
-2. Because it allows other features, e.g. pyct could provide tox-like functionality for conda developers, where tests can be run over multiple versions of python, multiple sets of dependencies, etc. (Although maybe that's covered by conda-build with multiple recipes?)
+2. Because it allows other features, e.g. pyctdev could provide tox-like functionality for conda developers, where tests can be run over multiple versions of python, multiple sets of dependencies, etc. (Although maybe that's covered by conda-build with multiple recipes?)

-Note: the above pyct features (creating envs, testing over multiple envs, develop install) are maybe candidates for moving to conda commands?
+Note: the above pyctdev features (creating envs, testing over multiple envs, develop install) are maybe candidates for moving to conda commands?
 Or already exist in conda somewhere?